JFK, New York

-The JetBlue Terminal has renovated the former TWA Terminal at John F Kennedy Airport in New York.
-The new Terminal 5 is a low-profile metal and glass structure providing 26 contact gates to handle an estimated 20m passengers a year.
-It accommodates 250 flights per day.
+The new Terminal 5 was built by renovating the airport’s former TWA Terminal and is a low-profile metal and glass structure, providing 26 contact gates to handle an estimated 20 million passengers a year.
+The new terminal accommodates 250 flights a day.

 JetBlue project and TWA upgrade

-The terminal will be built adjacent and attached to the old TWA terminal and JetBlue will actually make use of part of the older TWA terminal for check-in facilities and also possibly the ‘flight wing tubes’ to conduct passengers to their flights (a famous feature of the TWA terminal that was designed in 1962 by Eoro Saarinen).
-The remainder of the TWA terminal will most likely be converted for use as a museum.
+The terminal is attached and built next to the old TWA terminal, which JetBlue partially uses for check-in facilities and also possibly the ‘flight wing tubes’ to conduct passengers to their flights (a famous feature of the TWA terminal that was designed in 1962 by Eoro Saarinen).
+The remainder of the TWA terminal was converted into a museum.

-The 70-acre site for the new JetBlue terminal is being leased from the Port Authority of New York and New Jersey (they own the TWA terminal building as well).
+The 70-acre site for the new JetBlue terminal was leased from the Port Authority of New York and New Jersey, which also owns the TWA terminal building.

 New JFK terminal

-The design capacity is for 250 flights a day (this is more than double the number JetBlue currently operates from JFK, which is 110) and a total of 20 million passengers a year when fully operational (Jet Blue currently handles about ten million passengers a year).
+It is designed to accommodate 250 flights a day, which is more than double the number JetBlue previously operated from JFK, and a total of 20 million passengers a year.

-As another focus on efficiency the facility will use only a limited number of light fixture styles and also a one bold colour self-cleaning industrial carpet.
-The ticketing hall will be a low-ceiling affair (reducing operating and construction costs).
+The facility only uses a limited number of light fixture styles and a single bold colour self-cleaning industrial carpet.
+The ticketing hall’s low-ceiling is designed to reduce operating and construction costs.

-The security section will be a large single-configuration system to promote passenger flow, from there, the passenger concourse, which has been described as a ‘glowing blue box' will provide the ‘passenger wow factor’ as a grand reception space with food and drink concessions and ample seating.
+The security section has a large single-configuration system to promote passenger flow.
+The passenger concourse, which has been described as a ‘glowing blue box’, provides the ‘passenger wow factor’ as a grand reception space with food and drink concessions and ample seating.

-The terminal will also have a 1,500-space car park and connection to the AirTrain station.
+The terminal also has a 1,500-space car park and connection to the AirTrain station.

 JetBlue terminal contractors

-The new terminal was designed by Gensler (architects) and started construction in 2005.
-The contractors involved in the construction and outfitting of the building include: Arup (planners and design managers, building services engineering, IT, security, acoustics), DMJM Harris (airside / landside engineer), Ammann & Whitney (structural engineer), Rockwell Group (interior architect for the ‘glowing blue box’), Turner (construction management) and BNP Associates (baggage handling consultant).
+The new terminal was designed by Gensler (architects) and construction began in 2005.
+The contractors involved in the construction and outfitting of the building included Arup (planners and design managers, building services engineering, IT, security, acoustics), DMJM Harris (airside / landside engineer), Ammann & Whitney (structural engineer), Rockwell Group (interior architect for the ‘glowing blue box’), Turner (construction management) and BNP Associates (baggage handling consultant).